nwg-piotr/nwg-hello/README.md

 ## Custom icons

-If you'd like to use own icons, do not replace `/usr/share/nwg-hello/*-default.svg` files.
-Place your `poweroff.svg`, `reboot.svg` and `sleep.svg` files in the same directory.
+If you'd like to use your own icons, do not replace `/usr/share/nwg-hello/*-default.svg` files.
+Place your `poweroff.svg`, `reboot.svg`, `sleep.svg` and `avatar.svg` files in the same directory.
+Attention: the `avatar.svg` file is not your profile picture, but a generic user image!

 ## Own language files